-The art of Interior Design is obviously a universal one but sometimes (although women’s rights were well supported) the role that women played in the industry was not (historically) fully recognised.
+There are many leading ladies of interior design.
+Of course, the art of Interior Design is obviously a universal one.
+Historically, although women’s rights were well supported the role that women played in the industry was not fully recognised.

 Over the years, females have been the driving force behind a vast amount of innovation and design icons.
-Over the next couple of weeks, we are taking the opportunity to honour a few (of many) women who have left their mark on the design world and who continue to inspire and empower others today.
+Over the next three weeks, we would like to honour a few (of many) women who have left their mark on the design world.
+These woman continue to inspire and empower others today.

-Please take some time to explore our next few blogs talking about incredible women who have helped shape today’s design industry and have paved the way for other talented female designers.
-They are in no particular order.
+Please take some time to explore our next few blogs talking about incredible women who helped shape today’s design industry.
+The leading ladies of interior design, who’ve paved the way for other talented female designers, are in no particular order.

 Dorothy was born in 1889 to a wealthy aristocratic family.
 Parents Paul Tuckerman and Susan Minturn lived in Tuxedo, one of the most exclusive gated communities in American history.
-Dorothy was primarily educated by a governess and tutor at home but also spent two years at a school in New York City.
+Dorothy was primarily educated by a governess at home but also spent two years at a school in New York.

 Dorothy married Dr George Draper in 1912 and together they had three children.
 They continued to live a high society lifestyle, and Dorothy relished in the redecorating of their homes that they bought and sold.

 Draper’s flair for style and decorating became apparent when her aesthetic enthusiasm was adopted by other high society friends and by suburban housewives.

 The First Interior Design Company

 During the early 1920’s Dorothy’s friends encouraged her to establish the first interior design company in the United States.
 Originally named ‘Architectural Clearing House’ but later became ‘Dorothy Draper & Company’ .
 Today, this company is headed by Carleton Varney.